 So you’ve walked the streets of Khao San road in Bangkok more times than you dare to count and you’ve explored The Grand Palace, Wat Benchamabophit, and the floating market.
-You’ve gone for enough Thai massages to balance a year of backpacking, chilled on the best beaches, and experienced all the nightlife this city’s got to offer.
+You’ve experienced all the nightlife this city’s got to offer, gone for enough Thai massages to balance a year of backpacking, and chilled on the best tropical islands and beautiful beaches.